Your children have requested an Oculus Quest 2 VR headset because all their friends are playing one and you want to know is VR safe for kids?

 It is important to note here, that as with most technology on the Internet, there are some strict privacy and advertising laws around children under 13 using a service.

 This is because, rightfully so, advertising to someone under the age of 13 should be regulated differently.
-It also has all kind of issues with collecting information from minors and storing that on servers.
+It also has all kinds of issues with collecting information from minors and storing that on servers.
 These are important things to consider in is VR Safe for kids to use.

 Epic Games, which owns Fortnite, has taken it a step farther, allowing a child account after a parent approves it, but it certainly didn’t start out that way.
 Many parents were concerned their kids shouldn’t be playing Fortnite due to the terms of service, so Epic spent a lot of money to allow their current approval model so kids under 13 could keep playing Fortnite.
 Even with this step, many Fortnite tournaments and contests still require a participant to be 13 or over.